Solution landscapes of ferronematics in microfluidic channels: Numerical results

 \subsubsection{\texorpdfstring{$l=1$}{l=1} and \texorpdfstring{$c<1$}{c<1}}

-We start by considering $c<1$, for which we always find two full solutions and no unique OR solution.
-For $c=0$, $l\geq 1.316$ is needed to achieve a unique OR solution.
-Hence, this is an approximate lower bound on the value of $l$ required to achieve a unique OR solution (and unique global energy minimiser of \eqref{eq:energy}), for any value of $c$.
-With $K=10^{-11}$ and $A=-848.5$Nm$^{-2}$ \cite{luo-2012}, this tells us the maximum channel width for which we can observe a unique OR solution is $1.89\times10^{-7}$m.
+We cannot find a stable OR solution with $l=1$ and $c<1$.
+We find two stable full solutions and an unstable OR solution.
+For $c=0$, $l\geq 1.316$ is needed to stabilise the $OR$ solution.
+Hence, this is an approximate lower bound on the value of $l$ required to achieve a stable OR solution.
+With $K=4\times 10^{-11}$ $N$ and $A=-0.172\times 10^6 $Nm$^{-2}$ \cite{Zumar2009}, this corresponds to a maximum channel width of $D = 1.33\times10^{-8}$m.
+OR solutions become unstable for larger channel widths.